ryanam26/DonkiesAPI/donkies/donkies/tests/transfers/README.md

 * When user delete account, we look if account's member has only this account, it also should be deleted.
 * TestAccount.test_delete04, TestAccount.test_delete05

 * We do not control accounts when we still have member.
 When user's member has multiple accounts, after deleting one account, member still available.
-And deleted account will be available again by API.
-So, when accounts and transactions are updated, we should update only active accounts.
-* Test not implemented yet.

-* When user deletes account and then create it again, if member is still in Atrium, this will be existing account.
-So, on creating account look if it exists and set is_active=True
+This is confusing situation.
+When user creates account in Atrium, actually it creates member.
+And if member has multiple accounts - user actually will create multiple accounts.

+But in Donkies user operates with accounts (not members).
+This is rare situation, so to avoid confusions, proposal:

+If user wants to delete account and account's member has other account (For example 2 accounts in Chase bank under single credentials), give user the message that both accounts will be deleted and if it confirms, delete both accounts.
+(Proposal not implemented yet.)
 * Test not implemented yet.